Subpixel rendering: History

 The origin of subpixel rendering as used today remains controversial.
-Apple Inc., IBM, and Microsoft patented various implementations with certain technical differences owing to the different purposes their technologies were intended for.
+Apple Inc., IBM, and Microsoft patented various implementations that differed in technical details owing to the different purposes for which their technologies were intended.

-Microsoft had several patents in the United States on subpixel rendering technology for text rendering on RGB Stripe layouts.
+Microsoft held several patents in the United States for subpixel rendering technology used in text rendering on RGB Stripe layouts.
 The patents 6,219,025; 6,239,783; 6,307,566; 6,225,973; 6,243,070; 6,393,145; 6,421,054; 6,282,327; and 6,624,828 were filed between October 7, 1998, and October 7, 1999, and expired on July 30, 2019.
-Analysis of the patent by FreeType indicates that the idea of subpixel rendering is not covered by the patent, but by the actual filter used as a last step to balance the color.
-Microsoft's patent describes the smallest filter possible that distributes each subpixel value to an equal amount of R,G, and B pixels.
+Analysis of the patent by FreeType indicates that the patent does not cover the idea of subpixel rendering, but rather the actual filter used as a last step to balance the color.
+Microsoft's patent describes the smallest possible filter that distributes each subpixel value equally among the R, G, and B pixels.
 Any other filter will either be blurrier or will introduce color artifacts.

 Apple was able to use it in Mac OS X due to a patent cross-licensing agreement.